abhishekpratapa/computer/xnor/README.md

 # Xnor Gate

-This folder contains an implementation of a nor gate using `nmos` and `pmos` transistors.
+This folder contains an implementation of a xnor gate using `nmos` and `pmos` transistors.

 The `xnor.v` folder contains the module, wheras the `xnor_tb.v` contains the test bench to test the module.